Recent Film and Television Productions

 In Development

-Alcohol Stole my Mum | Original Broadcast Drama | UK Producer with Planispheres | 2024
+Alcohol Stole my Mum | Original Broadcast Drama | UK Producer with Planispheres | 2025

 In development with Planispheres.
 Original script by Paolo Hewitt based on the best selling true story of Life, Hope and Addiction by Paolo Hewitt and John Taylor

 Based on John Taylor’s hugely brave examination of his life, this coming of age story of loss, redemption, and rebirth, laced with great humour, will have particular appeal to audiences.
-The true story of great redemption told with a depth and candour that seeks to inspire and to help others.
-A compelling tale of how alcoholism destroys the family unit, and creates devastating consequences that endure for years, and that with hope and courage, it can be overcome.

-Original script by Paolo Hewitt, who started his writing career on the music publications, Melody Maker and NME.
-He has since gone onto publish twenty-three books, including his acclaimed trilogy, The Looked After Kid, But We All Shine On and Colour Me Father, inspired by his time spent growing up in care.
+Paolo has since gone on to publish twenty-three books, including his acclaimed trilogy, The Looked After Kid, But We All Shine On and Colour Me Father, inspired by his time spent growing up in care.
 His other landmark publications include The Beatles, Bowie and Oasis, and the footballer Robin Friday.

 In Post Production